rpdelaney-archive/iris-setup/BOOTSTRAP.md

 #### LUKS keyfile

+Decrypting the bootloader will require entering a passphrase.
+Since the root partition is also encrypted, and we don't want to enter that long passphrase twice, we decrypt the root volume with a keyfile.

-1. [ ] Now we generate a LUKS keyfile to embed in GRUB
+1. [ ] Create a LUKS keyfile to embed in the kernel when we generate the initramfs later:

 ```
 # dd bs=1024 count=4 if=/dev/random of=/crypto_keyfile.bin iflag=fullblock
 # chmod 000 /crypto_keyfile.bin
 # chmod 600 /boot/initramfs-linux*
-# cryptsetup luksAddKey /dev/nvme0n1p3 /crypto_keyfile.bin
+# cryptsetup luksAddKey /dev/nvme0n1p2 /crypto_keyfile.bin
 ```

 1. [ ] Include the keyfile in [mkinitcpio's FILES array](https://wiki.archlinux.org/index.php/Mkinitcpio#BINARIES_and_FILES):